mcm223/dwa15-spring2018/command-line/nano.md

 $ nano example.txt
 ```

-In our example, we're working with a file called `example.txt` that has the contents `Hello World!` in it.
+In this example, we're working with a file called `example.txt` that has the contents `Hello World!` in it.

-Once we initiate nano on this file, we see this:
+Once you initiate nano on this file, you should see this:

 <img src='http://making-the-internet.s3.amazonaws.com/sysadmin-nano-example-txt@2x.png' class='' style='max-width:989px; width:100%' alt=''>